sumitrathi95/fhir-bridge/README.md

 ```
 $ mvn clean install
 ```
+*Remark: Unlike the standalone execution that requires a database like PostgreSQL, the build process uses [H2](https://www.h2database.com/html/main.html) database to execute the Integration Tests and no additional configuration is required.*

 #### Configure the application
 Before running the application, you need, at least, to configure the database and EHRbase instance.
 The easiest solution is to use an `application.yml` file: